vza100/100-days-of-code/log.md

 **Today's Progress**: Algorithm scripting on freeCodeCamp and watching Javascript30 tutorial on handy dev tools posibilities.

 **Thoughts**: Struggling with motivation today, but still watching a lot of tutorials on free time and hopefully tomorrow i will start building a Calculator app.

+### Day 21: May 16, Tuesday

+**Today's Progress**: Watching in depth tutorials "JavaScript - Understanding the Weird Parts" and advanced algorithm scripting.

+**Thoughts**: Very little time today so haven't done a lot, still learned something new.
+Tomorrow will start building Calculator app.